thruthesky/fireflutter/README.md

 ## Install the easy extension

 We built a firebase extension for the easy management on firebase.
-Fireflutter is using this extension.
+FireFlutter is using this extension.
 Install the [latest version of easy-extension](https://github.com/thruthesky/easy-extension).

 ![easy_extension](/doc/img/easy_extension.png)